Privacy Policy

 6. Who do we send the information to?

-• In the event of Dr Shortland’s death: A named colleague would be able to access the contact details to notify clients
+• In the event of Dr Shortland’s death: A named colleague will notify clients.

 7. Your rights